What is MLOps?

 Batch scoring, or batch inferencing, involves invoking an endpoint with a reference to data.
 The batch endpoint runs jobs asynchronously to process data in parallel on compute clusters and store the data for further analysis.

-Real-time scoring, or online inferencing, involves invoking an endpoint with one or more model deployments and receiving a response in near-real-time via HTTPs.
+Real-time scoring, or online inferencing, involves invoking an endpoint with one or more model deployments and receiving a response in near-real-time via HTTP.
 Traffic can be split across multiple deployments, allowing for testing new model versions by diverting some amount of traffic initially and increasing once confidence in the new model is established.

 See: